 The G2P Research Program has a long history of working with trainees to advance their career development, and with young investigators to advance their research skills.

 Opportunities exist for undergraduate, graduate, and postdoctoral fellows to contribute to and expand high-profile studies that are re-shaping the way genomics is being integrated into medicine.
-We also accept genetic counseling interns seeking rotation experience as part of their genetic counseling masters program.
+We also accept genetic counseling interns seeking rotation experience as part of their genetic counseling masters program, as well as medical students (see more information below).

 Trainees work with Dr. Green and the entire G2P Team to observe NIH-funded research activities and conduct independent projects that build skills and advance their career goals.